chickenbingx/Examples-of-Powershell-Scripts/README.md

-# Examples-of-PowerShell-Scripts-MF
+# Examples-of-PowerShell-Scripts
- **This Git Repo Is for examples for Muscle Food only**
+These examples are for interview purpose only

 ## Exchange Migration Scripts